Webpage Midway Bonsai Society Midrand

 •Although it is alkaline, it does not break down.

-•It comes in the correct size
+•It comes in the correct size.

 In Conclusion

 All plants, with the exception of fungi, need to produce food.
-Air is the source of carbon dioxide, which is needed by plants to produce food, and it is just as important in the soil
+Air is the source of carbon dioxide, which is needed by plants to produce food, and it is just as important in the soil because the tree roots, like leaves, need to breathe.
+The millions of micro organisms that live in the soil also need air and without air, they too die and the soil will becomes lifeless.
+We want our bonsai to develop as quickly and healthily as possible.
+So we are always looking at the optimum conditions.
+Generally, the growing requirements of the plant are

 1. light